18alantom/fex/README.md

 >
 > 🚧 bash and fish shell support will be added.

-### zsh Setup
+### Zsh Setup

-To setup the ZSH widget for fex, first copy the file `shell/.fex.zsh` to your home directory.
+To setup the Zsh widget for fex, first copy the file `shell/.fex.zsh` to your home directory.
 Then copy the following lines into your `.zshrc`:

 ```bash